-Users with an existing (legacy) Joinup account will be able to sign in and use it until 1st of February 2020.
-After this date, their legacy account will be deactivated.
+Users with an existing (legacy) Joinup account will be able to sign in and use it until 2nd of March 2020.
+After this date, the legacy account sign-in option will be deactivated.

-In order to avoid any disruption of usage, existing users should use the sign-in option Sign in with EU Login (recommended) which will become available in the sign-in menu once the EU Login integration is released in the Production environment (release scheduled for mid-November 2019).
+In order to avoid any disruption of usage, existing users should use the sign-in option Sign in with EU Login (recommended) which is already available in the Joinup sign-in menu.

 Existing users who use the sign-in option Sign in with EU Login (recommended) will be redirected to a Joinup form in which they can pair their legacy Joinup account (including all relevant existing account data i.e., collection/solution memberships, published content etc.) with their EU Login account.